 It's hidden under layers of confidentiality.

 They go to bizarre lengths to cover tracks.

-Remember reading about the pilot flying around with gorilla mask?
+Remember reading about the pilot flying around wearing a gorilla mask?

 While the United States tested out the experimental P-59 plane in the 1940s, pilot Jack Woolams wore a gorilla mask to deter pilots he encountered from reporting the experience.

 What pilot would risk his reputation by claiming he saw a gorilla piloting an unknown jet?

 Many already claim that governments & militaries can spray chemicals in the sky that affect our health & mental state.